Slicing Pomerons in ultraperipheral collisions using forward neutrons from nuclear breakup

 \section{The distributions over the number of wounded nucleon and forward neutrons from nuclear breakup}

-While the average number of inelastic interactions $\langle N_{\rm coll} \rangle$ encodes information on the energy and scale dependence of nuclear shadowing, its dependence on the impact parameter of the collision is averaged over.
-To obtain a more microscopic description of nuclear shadowing and restore its impact parameter dependence, one needs to determine not only $\langle N_{\rm coll} \rangle$, but also the entire distribution over the number of wounded nucleons.
-This can be done using experimental data on the neutron emission resulting from nucleus fragmentation in a given UPC process, \textit{e.g.}, in inclusive quarkonium or dijet photoproduction in heavy-ion UPCs with an additional condition of $Xn$ neutrons in the zero degree calorimeter (ZDC) on the nuclear target side~\cite{ATLAS:2017kwa,ATLAS:2022cbd}.
+The average number of inelastic interactions $\langle N_{\rm coll} \rangle$ encodes information on the energy and scale dependence of nuclear shadowing.
+To obtain a more microscopic description of nuclear shadowing, one needs to determine not only $\langle N_{\rm coll} \rangle$, but also the entire distribution over the number of wounded nucleons.
+This can be done using experimental data on the neutron emission resulting from nucleus fragmentation in a given UPC process, e.g., in inclusive quarkonium or dijet photoproduction in heavy-ion UPCs with an additional condition of $Xn$ neutrons in the zero degree calorimeter (ZDC) on the nuclear target side~\cite{ATLAS:2017kwa,ATLAS:2022cbd}.